Energy exchange between electrons and ions in ion temperature gradient turbulence: Theoretical model

 \subsection{Spectral analysis of turbulent energy exchange in wavenumber space}

 We investigate the physical mechanism of the turbulent energy exchange by using Eq. (\ref{eq:TurbulentEnergyExchange}).
 In the steady state of turbulence, the time derivative acting on the perturbed potential Eq. (\ref{eq:GKequation_nonadiabatic}) can be transferred to that on the nonadiabatic perturbed distribution function with the help of the Leibniz rule.
-In addition, we use the gyrokinetic equation, Eq. (\ref{eq:GKequation_nonadiabatic}), to rewrite Eq. (\ref{eq:TurbulentEnergyExchange}) as
+As shown in Appendix \ref{app: derivation}, using the gyrokinetic equation, Eq. (\ref{eq:GKequation_nonadiabatic}), we can rewrite Eq. (\ref{eq:TurbulentEnergyExchange}) as

 with